 - Work complexity is felt and noticed once we find strong disagreements or there isn’t sufficient time to agree upon a decision.

 - When we think about VUCA (volatile, uncertain, complex, ambiguous), complexity leadership, and other leadership areas, we understand that confusion is what we look for to develop multiple ideas and modes to experiment with what might work and how we respond to what is working.

 - Together, we identify and experiment with ways to work, move past, and progress on this wicked problem or challenge.

 - And as we enter this journey, we communicate what is being noticed, changed, and learned.

 - The effort is to make progress together and learn to avoid or learn how to handle wicked problems in the future.

-At the core of leadership is the act of stepping across boundaries in search of a resolution.
+At the core of leadership is stepping across boundaries in search of a resolution.

 When we run into complexity and challenges as leadership presents itself.
-And once leadership presents itself, how do we recognize the boundaries; identify and make sense of the paradoxes of entangled knots so that you can work through disagreements.
+And once leadership presents itself, how do we recognize the boundaries, identify and make sense of the paradoxes of entangled knots so that we can work through disagreements.
 And then people together create ways to work past, work through, work with the progress.